New Building Work

-If you are building anything from a carport to a multi-storey shopping centre you will require a Building Permit.
-Prior to obtaining your Permit you will need a Building Surveyor to assess your plans to ensure they meet the requirements of the Building Code of Australia and Australian Standards and to issue a Certificate of Likely Compliance.
+If you are building anything that requires building approval you will need a Building Surveyor to assess your plans to ensure they meet the requirements of the Building Code of Australia and Australian Standards and to issue a Certificate of Likely Compliance.

 Building work constructed without approval